ethernal12/serverTesting/README.md

-Testing server routes with mocha.
+Testing server routes with mocha and assert.